-August 1987, revised 05/92,02/95,03/96,12/98,11/01 OMB Clearance No.: 0970-0075

-LOW INCOME HOME ENERGY ASSISTANCE PROGRAM(LIHEAP) MODEL PLAN SF - 424 - MANDATORY

-Section 6: Outreach, 2605(b)(3) - Assurance 3, 2605(c)(3)(A) 6 6.1 Select all outreach activities that you conduct that are designed to assure that eligible households are made aware of all LIHEAP assistance available: ✔ Place posters/flyers in local and county social service offices, offices of aging, Social Security offices, VA, etc. ✓ Publish articles in local newspapers or broadcast media announcements.
-Include inserts in energy vendor billings to inform individuals of the availability of all types of LIHEAP assistance. ✓ Mass mailing(s) to prior-year LIHEAP recipients. ✓ Inform low income applicants of the availability of all types of LIHEAP assistance at application intake for other low-income programs.
-Execute interagency agreements with other low-income program offices to perform outreach to target groups. ✓ Other (specify): Mass Mailings: For Seasonal (heating) Fuel Assistance, the Vermont Economic Services Division (ESD) annually mails eligibility "renewal" documents for all public benefits that a household is receiving including LIHEAP, SNAP, TANF and healthcare programs.
-Other: Maintain an aggressive web presence with links between state government and non-profit programs that serve generally the same clientele.
-Provide annual trainings for advocates around the state.
-Operate an "800" state-wide "Benefits Service Center."
-For Seasonal (heating) Fuel Assistance, paper applications are available on-line, and
+U.S. DEPARTMENT OF HEALTH AND HUMAN SERVICES ADMINISTRATION FOR CHILDREN AND FAMILIES August 1987, revised 05/92,02/95,03/96,12/98,11/01 OMB Clearance No.: 0970-0075 Expiration Date: 06/30/2017 LOW INCOME HOME ENERGY ASSISTANCE MODEL PLAN SF - 424 - MANDATORY PROGRAM(LIHEAP) Section 6: Outreach, 2605(b)(3) - Assurance e 3, 2605(c)(3)(A) 5.1 Select all outreach activities that you conduct that are designed to assure that eligible households a re made aware of all LIHEAP assistance available: Place posters/flyers in local and county social service offices, offices of aging, Social Security offi ices, VA, etc. Publish articles in local newspapers or broadcast media announcements.
+Include inserts in energy vendor billings to inform individuals of the availability of all types of L JIHEAP assistance.
+Mass mailing(s) to prior-year LIHEAP recipients.
+Inform low income applicants of the availability of all types of LIHEAP assistance at application n intake for other low-income programs.
+Execute interagency agreements with other low-income program offices to perform outreach to target groups.
+Other (specify): Mass Mailings: For Seasonal (heating) Fuel Assistance, the Vermont Economic Services Division (ESD) an benefits that a household is receiving including LIHEAP, SNAP, TANF and healthcare programs.
+Other: M government and non-profit programs that serve generally the same clientele.
+Provide annual trainings for ad Service Center."
+For Seasonal (heating) Fuel Assistance, paper applications are available on-line, and clients Aaintain an aggressive web presence with links between state vocates around the state.
+Operate an "800" state-wide "Benefits

-August 1987, revised 05/92,02/95,03/96,12/98,11/01 OMB Clearance No.: 0970-0075

-LOW INCOME HOME ENERGY ASSISTANCE PROGRAM(LIHEAP) MODEL PLAN SF - 424 - MANDATORY

-Section 7: Coordination, 2605(b)(4) - Assurance 4

-7.1 Desc 7.1 Describe how you will ensure that the LIHEAP program is coordinated with other programs available to low-income households (TANF, SSI, WAP, etc.).

-~ Joint application for multiple programs

-~ Intake referrals to/from other programs

-~ One - stop intake centers

-Other - Describe:

-The Department for Children & Families' "Economic Services Division" is responsible, state-wide for: SNAP, TANF, LIHEAP, all Health Care programs, General/Emergency Assistance and Essential Person benefits.
+August 1987, revised 05/92,02/95,03/96,12/98,11/01 U.S. DEPARTMENT OF HEALTH AND HUMAN SERVICES OMB Clearance No.: 0970-0075 ADMINISTRATION FOR CHILDREN AND FAMILIES Expiration Date: 06/30/2017 LOW INCOME HOME ENERGY ASSISTANCE PROGRAM(LIHEAP) MODEL PLAN SF - 424 - MANDATORY Section 7: Coordination, 2605(b)(4) - Assurance 4 7.1 Describe how you will ensure that the LIHEAP program is coordinated with other programs available to low-income households (TANF, SSI, WAP, etc.).
+Joint application for multiple programs ~ Intake referrals to/from other programs ~ One - stop intake centers < Other - Describe: ~ The Department for Children & Families' "Economic Services Division" is responsible, state-wide for: SNAP, TANF, LIHEAP, all Health Care programs, General/Emergency Assistance and Essential Person benefits.
 A single coordinated application allows clients to apply for any benefits they require.
 Eligibility is coordinated and conducted once a year.
 Clients may apply with a traditional paper application or apply on-line.
 Confidential benefit information is available to clients at 12 district offices, on-line (password protected) and by phone (password protected) through the ESD Benefits Service Center.
+If any of the above questions require further explanation or clarification that could not be made in the fields provided, attach a document with said explanation here.